argoproj-labs/gitops-promoter/docs/getting-started.md

 type: Opaque
 ```

-!!! note This secret will need to be installed into the same namespace that the PromotionStrategy resources will live in.
+!!! note This secret will need to be installed to the same namespace that you plan on creating PromotionStrategy resources in.